 Attorney General Laxalt Joined Suit Challenging Federal Land-Use Plan

 Carson City, NV – Today, Nevada Attorney General Adam Paul Laxalt joined a suit on behalf of the state of Nevada challenging the federal government’s greater sage-grouse land-use plans.
 In ten western states including Nevada, the federal plan withdraws more than ten million acres of federal land from public use.
 In Nevada alone, mineral exploration and development is barred on nearly three million acres.
-The plan also allows for significant restrictions on livestock grazing and public access in wide tracks of public land in Nevada.
+The plan also imposes significant restrictions on livestock grazing, resource development, and public access on over sixteen million acres of public land in Nevada.

 “The federal government’s one-size-fits-all sage-grouse plan will greatly hinder Nevada’s growth and success and have an adverse impact on Nevada’s economy, affecting ranchers, mining exploration, new energy source development, recreation and everyone who works in these industries,” said Laxalt.
 “While I appreciate and applaud all of the efforts that have been made to negotiate a favorable outcome for Nevada, and continue to hope that ongoing negotiations may result in a better plan for Nevada, my office, after careful legal analysis, has concluded that this suit is necessary to fully protect the interests of the state.”